vids18/DSGO_Hackathon/README.md

 - Powerpoint presentation that summarizes the entire work
 - A python script for the EDA ( used Jupyter Notebook )
 - Another python script that has a model created for predicting the amount of NO3 in air at different Californian sites using Linear Regression, XGBoost, Decision Tree and Random Forest.
-Model evaluation is based on the least RMSE
+Model evaluation is based on the least SSE
 - Lastly a csv file is attached that predicts the total amount of NO3 at California sites.